gugolple/PicoRV32_BasicProject/README.md

 Have the picorv32 communicate via SERIAL/UART to the computer as to allow basic communication/debug.
     Currently is only sending data from PicoRV32 to the outside system.
     This is now working with the example code of the PicoRV32 project.
 TAG: "WorkingSerial".

+Have the picorv32 communicate via SERIAL/UART and handle the reception via IRQ.
+    The code is a bit bulkier, there is a buffer in the UART of 8 words deep, configurable by the user.
+In another update I will try to remove the buffer.
+    TAG: "WorkinSerialIRQ".

 Produce a better system for understanding the status of the serial by the CPU.
     This has been accomplished, it was already given by DIN_RDY if it was kept high.
 TAG: "WorkingSerialWait".